2004 Hungarian dual citizenship referendum: Campaign

+Fidesz

 At the beginning of the campaign, Fidesz highlighted its own referendum initiative aimed at halting privatization in all areas of governance.
 The right-wing party repeatedly expressed its incomprehension that the government, contrary to the practice of other EU member states, saw privatization as the solution.
 Viktor Orbán stated to journalists that the government was pursuing hospital privatization not with the intention of improving the system, but out of self-interest.
 The core message of Fidesz’s campaign was that healthcare is such an important social issue that it must be protected from profit-oriented service providers seeking to exploit it on a market basis.
 This was reflected in the party’s referendum slogan: Health is not a business!

+MDF

 The Hungarian Democratic Forum (MDF) initially tried to distance itself from the campaign surrounding privatization.
 In their view, it was pointless and wasteful to hold a referendum on repealing a law that did not exist.
 In the second phase of the campaign, however, opposing Fidesz, they supported privatization and called on voters to cast a “no” vote, while also emphasizing the responsibility of the state.
 The party’s stance, however, was not unified; some local organizations urged adopting a joint position with Fidesz.

+MSZP

 The official position of the Hungarian Socialist Party (MSZP) was formulated after a speech given by Prime Minister Ferenc Gyurcsány on November 2.
 At that time, the prime minister expressed support for the possibility of privatization and called on MPs to vote “no.” Fearing a possible majority of “yes” votes, the government launched an informational campaign, to help people realize halting privatization would be costly.
 During the campaign, MSZP regularly referred to the fact that Viktor Orbán, during his time as prime minister, had spoken favorably about hospital privatization, and that Fidesz had become the strategic ally of the Workers’ Party, which openly declared itself communist.
 In MSZP’s view, free healthcare was a constitutional right that would not be curtailed if private companies took over hospital operations.
 A victory of the “yes” vote, according to MSZP, would jeopardize this possibility.
 The left-wing party presented its arguments in a publication entitled The Responsible Decision!
 On the Thursday before the vote, Ferenc Gyurcsány, speaking on the television program Napkelte, accused Fidesz of social demagogy and of abandoning the modernist traditions of conservatism.

+SZDSZ

 Unlike Fidesz, the Alliance of Free Democrats (SZDSZ) presented the involvement of private capital as the only viable path for healthcare.
 SZDSZ accused Fidesz of demagogy and spreading misconceptions, while campaigning for “no” by emphasizing the positive effects of privatization.